Neshat Jahandari

 Neshat Jahandari (Persian: نشاط جهانداری; born 22 November 1989) is an Iranian pilot.
-She is the first Iranian female pilot on a passenger airliner.
+She is the second Iranian female pilot on a passenger airliner, after Ania Avshid, and the first since the 1979 Iranian Revolution.

-She holds three records in Iranian aviation history.
-She is the first female Iranian airline pilot, as well as the first female pilot since the 1979 Iranian Revolution.
-Jahandari was also a part of the first all-female crew flight in Iran.
+She is the second female Iranian airline pilot, the first female pilot since the 1979 Iranian Revolution, and a member of the first all-female crew flight in Iran.

+Ania Avshid was the first female airline pilot of Iran and the first woman to be officially employed as an airline pilot in Iran.
+She was employed by Iranian Airways in 1946 and flew a Douglas DC-3 as a first officer/co-pilot.
+Jahandari was the second female airline pilot overall in Iran and the first since the Iranian Revolution.

 She flies the MD-80.
 She became famous after her inaugural video went viral.
-She has flown 3,000 thousand hours and is the youngest and only MD-80 female captain of the Iranian airline.
+She has flown 3,000 hours and is the youngest and only female MD-80 captain of the airline.

 Early life

 Jahandari began her pilot classes at age 17, while studying for her degree in aviation flight engineering technology.
-In an interview, Jahandari admitted that she got her pilot's licence before getting her driver's license.
+In an interview, Jahandari said that she got her pilot's licence before getting her driver's licence.

 Career

-While no law in the Iranian Constitution prevents women from becoming pilots, Jahandari admitted that many considered it a male profession.
-She successfully became a pilot for Zagros Airlines.
-She used her platform on Social Media to encourage women to follow their passions, especially in countries were the law segregates the jobs.
+While no law in the Iranian Constitution prevents women from becoming pilots, Jahandari said that many considered it a male profession.
+She became a pilot for Zagros Airlines, and used her social media platform to encourage women to follow their passions, especially in countries where the law segregates jobs by gender.

 Jahandari became internationally known as the first Iranian female pilot since the Iranian Revolution.
-Jahandari became Iran's first female certified captain in July 2019.
-Awarded four stripes, she is qualified to take full control of an aircraft, either on her own or supported by a copilot.
-In the aviation Industry.
-She began her career as a pilot with Zagros Airlines after passing her tests.
+She became Iran's first female certified captain since the Revolution in July 2019, when she was awarded four stripes, qualifying her to take full control of an aircraft, either on her own or supported by a co-pilot.
 In October 2019, Jahandari and Forouz Firouzi became the first all-female crew in Iran.
 They were congratulated by IranAir CEO Farzaneh Sharafbafi.

 Personal life

-Jahandari flies the MD-80 for Zagros Airlines.
-She married Farbod Shahpasandi, who she says was one of the few people that inspired her and cheered her on to become a pilot.
+Jahandari married Farbod Shahpasandi, whom she says was one of the few people who inspired her and encouraged her to become a pilot.
 The couple live in Tehran and Mashhad.
-Jahandari is prominent on social media after her two major accomplishments Many of her videos went viral on Zagros Airlines social media.
-She uses her free time to influence Iranian female youth into accomplishing their dreams.
+Jahandari is prominent on social media following her two major accomplishments, and many of her videos went viral on Zagros Airlines' social media.
+She uses her free time to encourage young Iranian women to pursue their dreams.